Pay attention to the dreams

-After last year's highly appreciated Advent series about angels (RW 37), we have become much more aware of God's messengers and our guardians both in Scripture and in our lives.
+We had done a previous Advent series about angels ("Have You Seen the Angels?"), which made us much more aware of God's messengers and our guardians both in Scripture and in our lives.
 But that series also started us wondering about what other means God uses to communicate his message to people.

 So we looked at the Scriptures.
 And we discovered that more often than not, God comes to his people in visions and dreams, and that he did so often at the time of Jesus' birth.
 Luke, who records the visions of Ananias, Cornelius, Peter, and Paul (Acts 9:10; 10; 18:9), informs us that the people "realized [Zechariah] had seen a vision in the temple" (Luke 1:22).
 Matthew tells us that the announcement of Christ's birth, the warning to flee to Egypt, and the invitation to return to Israel came to Joseph in three dreams; and that the wise men returned home by a different route "having been warned in a dream."